 2.7.
 Effect of Amendment.
 Except as expressly set forth herein, this Amendment shall not by implication or otherwise limit, impair, constitute a waiver of, or otherwise affect the rights and remedies of the Lenders, the Administrative Agent, the Issuing Bank, the Collateral Agent, the Borrower or the Subsidiary Guarantors under the Credit Agreement or any other Loan Document, and shall not alter, modify, amend or in any way affect any of the terms, conditions, obligations, covenants or agreements contained in the Credit Agreement or any other Loan Document, all of which are ratified and affirmed in all respects and shall continue in full force and effect.
-Nothing herein shall be deemed to entitle any Person to a consent to, or a waiver, amendment, modification or other change of, any of the terms, conditions, covenants or agreements contained in the Credit Agreement or different circumstances.
-This Amendment shall apply and be effective only with respect to the provisions of the Credit Agreement specifically referred to herein.
-After the Effective Date, any reference to the Credit Agreement shall mean the Credit Agreement as modified hereby.
+Nothing herein shall be deemed to entitle any Person to a consent to, or a waiver, amendment, modification or other change of, any of the terms, conditions, obligations, covenants or agreement or any other Loan Document in similar or different circumstances.
+This Amendment shall apply and be effective only with respect to the provisions of the Credit Agreement as modified hereby.
 This Amendment shall constitute a Loan Document.